awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 **To accept or decline an invitation \(console\)**

 1. An invitation to join an organization is sent to the email address of the account owner\.
-If you are an account owner and you receive an invitation email, click the link in the email invitation or go to [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/) in your browser, and then choose **Respond to invitations**\.
+If you are an account owner and you receive an invitation email, follow the instructions in the email invitation or go to [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/) in your browser, and then choose **Respond to invitations**\.

-1. If prompted, sign in to the invited account as an IAM user, assume an IAM role, or sign in as the account's root user \([not recommended](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\)\.
+1. If prompted, sign in to the invited account as an IAM user, assume an IAM role, or sign in as the account's root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\)\.

 1. On the **Invitations** page in the console, you can see your open invitations to join organizations\.
-Choose **Accept** or **Decline**, as appropriate\.
+Choose **Accept** or **Decline** as appropriate\.
    + If you choose **Accept** in the preceding step, in the **Confirm joining the organization** confirmation window, choose **Confirm**\.

      The console redirects you to the **Organization overview** page with details about the organization that your account is now a member of\.
 You can view the organization's ID and the owner's email address\.